ymm1x/code_case/README.md

 # code_case

-A tool for converting input strings into various case styles.
+A tool for converting input strings into various case styles, including both singular and plural forms.

-Supports conversion to MACRO_CASE, snake_case, UpperCamelCase, and lowerCamelCase.
+Supports conversion to MACRO_CASE, snake_case, UpperCamelCase, and lowerCamelCase, and automatically generates both singular and plural transformations for each case style.

 ## License